 The Aimed Movement Task has evolved over the years and is now performed on a computer with the help of a mouse.
 The mouse cursor acts as a pointer moved across the screen towards the target.
 Now, the test is widely applied in user interface and user experience design.
 The Aimed Movement Task is easily modifiable for patients with brain disorders and cerebral palsy.
 For instance, a head-pointer instead of a hand mouse may be used to track the eye movements of patients with reduced mobility.

 The Aimed Movement Task is usually performed on a computer with the aid of a mouse.
-Participants are shown a fixation point (a cross or a plus sign) on the middle-left hand side of a screen.
+Participants are shown a fixation point (a cross or a plus sign) on the middle-left-hand side of a screen.
 Note that subjects can move the cursor around for a few seconds to get accustomed to its sensitivity.
 The top middle of the screen displays the current trial number.

 Two common versions of the Aimed Movement Task exist:

 Each trial starts when subjects click on the screen.
 As explained above, in the first version of the Aimed Movement Task, the target (a red triangle with a black outline) appears the moment the participant clicks to start the trial.
 However, in the second version, the target appears once the trial begins and after participants start moving the cursor.
-In each trial, the distance (from the fixation point) and the size of the target vary.
+In each trial, the distance (from the fixation point) and the size of the target variable.

 The Aimed Movement Task to Study Motor Behavior in Patients with Cerebral Palsy